pbayer/DiscreteEventsCompanion.jl/docs/src/processes.md

     1. to run as processes, functions must have a `Clock` variable as their first argument,
     2. processes (or asynchronous tasks in general) must `print` via the clock in order to avoid [clock concurrency](@ref clock_concurrency).

-We can start multiple instances of processes representing e.g. multiple servers and different arrival processes.
+We can start multiple instances of those processes representing e.g. multiple servers or different arrival processes.

 ## Startup